-Lunt, I.A., Sambrook-Smith, G.H., Best, J.L., ASHWORTH, PHILIP, Lane, S.N. and Simpson, C.J.
-(2013) Deposits of the sandy braided South Saskatchewan River: implications for the use of modern analogues in reconstructing channel dimensions in reservoir characterisation Bulletin of the American Association of Petroleum Geologists, 97 (4). pp. 553-576.
+Lunt, I.A., Sambrook-Smith, G.H., Best, J.L., Ashworth, Philip, Lane, S.N. and Simpson, C.J.
+(2013) Deposits of the sandy braided South Saskatchewan River: implications for the use of modern analogs in reconstructing channel dimensions in reservoir characterization Bulletin of the American Association of Petroleum Geologists, 97 (4). pp. 553-576.
 ISSN 0002-7464Full text not available from this repository.